-Various applications have shown that the model seems to be able to simulate G-IG changes in the carbon cycle in reasonable agreement with various paleo data (atmospheric CO2, deep ocean CO_3^{2-} , surface ocean pH, deep ocean ^{14}C) (e.g. Köhler and Munhoven, 2020; Köhler, 2023; Köhler et al., 2024) while the long-term changes in $\delta^{13}C$ as found in the reconstructions are so far not contained in a satisfactory manner in the model output (e.g. Köhler and Bintanja, 2008; Köhler et al., 2010; Köhler and Mulitza, 2024).
-Instead of searching for solutions which satisfy equally well the data constraints given by the carbon cycle itself and its stable carbon isotope I here follow a different, inverse, approach.
-I take the main carbon cycle including simulated atmospheric CO_2 as given and analyse how changes in the isotopic signatures of the external input of carbon in the simulated system need to vary to align the simulated ^{13}C cycle, especially on orbital time scales, with data.
-In doing so I come to one possible realisation of how the carbon cycle might have changed in the past, which reasonably well agrees with reconstructions of atmospheric carbon records (CO_2 and $\delta^{13}CO_2$) and marine $\delta^{13}C$, but I cannot exclude that other solutions might exist.
-Note, that the long-term effect of changes in the weathering flux strength, not its isotopic signature, on the ^{13}C cycle has recently been investigated with step-changes in the Bern3D model (Jeltsch-Thömmes and Joos, 2023), finding that equilibrium in the ^{13}C cycle is only reached after a few hundred thousand years, while that of CO_2 (and of climate) is reached an order of magnitude faster.
+Various applications have shown that the model seems to be able to simulate G-IG changes in the carbon cycle in reasonable agreement with various palaeo-data (atmospheric CO2, deep-ocean CO_3^{2-} , surface-ocean pH, deep-ocean 14C) (e.g. Köhler and Munhoven, 2020; Köhler, 2023; Köhler et al., 2024), while the long-term changes in δ^{13} C as found in the reconstructions are so far not contained in a satisfactory manner in the model output (e.g. Köhler and Bintanja, 2008; Köhler et al., 2010; Köhler and Mulitza, 2024).
+Instead of searching for solutions which satisfy equally well the data constraints given by the carbon cycle itself and its stable carbon isotope, I follow a different, inverse approach.
+I take the main carbon cycle, including simulated atmospheric CO2 as given, and analyse how changes in the isotopic signatures of the external input of carbon in the simulated system need to vary to align the simulated 13C cycle, especially on orbital timescales, with data.
+In doing so, I come to one possible realisation of how the carbon cycle might have changed in the past, which agrees reasonably well with reconstructions of atmospheric carbon records (CO2 and δ^{13} CO2) and marine δ^{13} C, but I cannot exclude that other solutions might exist.
+Note that the long-term effect of changes in the weathering flux strength, not its isotopic signature, on the 13C cycle has recently been investigated with step changes in the Bern3D model (Jeltsch-Thömmes and Joos, 2023), finding that equilibrium in the 13C cycle is only reached after a few hundred thousand years, while that of CO2 (and of climate) is reached 1 order of magnitude faster.

-For that effort I apply additional constraints to the model.
-I overwrite (or prescribe) one internally calculated variable of the 13 C cycle with reconstructions.
-This would in principle violate mass conservation of 13 C, but not if all necessary changes can be explained by variations in δ^{13} C{rock} or δ^{13} C_v, the isotopic signatures of the geological sources.
-In a post-processing analysis I determine their necessary values from model-internal information as described in the following.
-Initial results already informed me that when prescribing δ^{13} CO2 the necessary anomalies in isotopic signatures of the external carbon sources need to be a lot bigger larger than the reconstructed ranges.
-In an alternative approach I therefore only weakly nudge the simulated δ^{13} C variable to its reconstruction.
-This approach can be used to check on necessary changes in either δ^{13} C{rock} or δ^{13} C_v to align simulations with reconstructions.
-Both constraints (prescribing or nudging) are applied to either atmospheric δ^{13} CO2 or to deep Indo-Pacific δ^{13} C. Since my solution is obtained from model/data differences (and not as a hypothesis to be tested that has been put into the model in a transient forward simulation) it can be called an inverse approach.
-Such inverse approaches are typically not leading to unique solutions but offer new, otherwise not (or hardly) available insights.
+For that effort, I apply additional constraints to the model.
+I overwrite (or prescribe) one internally calculated variable of the 13C cycle with reconstructions.
+This would in principle violate mass conservation of 13C but not if all necessary changes can be explained by variations in $\delta^{13}C{rock}$ or $\delta^{13}C_v$, the isotopic signatures of the geological sources.
+In a post-processing analysis, I determine their necessary values from model-internal information as described in the following.
+Initial results already informed me that, when prescribing δ^{13} CO2, the necessary anomalies in isotopic signatures of the external carbon sources need to be a lot larger than the reconstructed ranges.
+In an alternative approach, I therefore only weakly nudge the simulated $\delta^{13}C$ variable to its reconstruction.
+This approach can be used to check on necessary changes in either $\delta^{13}C{rock}$ or $\delta^{13}C_v$ to align simulations with reconstructions.
+Both constraints (prescribing or nudging) are applied to either atmospheric δ^{13} CO2 or deep Indo-Pacific δ^{13} C. Since my solution is obtained from model-data differences (and not as a hypothesis to be tested that has been put into the model in a transient forward simulation), it can be called an inverse approach.
+Such inverse approaches typically do not lead to unique solutions but offer new insights that are otherwise not (or hardly) available.

-In detail, this approach works as follow: For each year t the data would ask for a change $\Delta(t)$ (in units of % per year) in one variable of the model $(\delta^{13}C{\text{model}}(t))$, e.g.
+In detail, this approach works as follows: for each year t, the data would require a change $\Delta(t)$ (in units of % yr-1) in one variable of the model ($\delta^{13}C{model}(t)$), e.g.

-$$\Delta(t) = (\delta^{13} C{\text{data}}(t) - \delta^{13} C{\text{model}}(t)). \tag{1}$$ that is added to the differential equation
+$$\Delta(t) = (\delta^{13} C{data}(t) - \delta^{13} C{model}(t)).$$ (1)